daboross/MCScript/README.md

 MCScript
 ========

-Minecraft server management script.

-`mc.sh` is a Glowstone server script.
+MCScript is a Minecraft server management script, written in bash.

-It is written in bash, and contains a handful of functions.

-You can put them where ever you want, and configure it with the variables in the top of the script.
-I generally have one script per server.
+You can download the script, then simply run `./glowstone.sh start` to create a server directory, download the latest Glowstone build, and run the server inside a tmux session.

+The configuration for what directories to use is done with variables at the top of the script.
+If you want to run multiple servers, you can create copies of glowstone.sh for each server.